 - Truthful testimony of a forensic scientist

-Forensic scientists conduct physical and chemical analysis of the evidence got at the crime scene by crime scene investigators and law enforcement officials.
+Forensic scientists conduct physical and chemical analysis of the evidence.
+Evidence is collected by crime scene investigators and law enforcement officials.

-These scientific experts use microscopic examination techniques, complex instruments, mathematical principles, scientific principles and references to analyze evidence to determine class and individual characteristics.
+These scientific experts use microscopic examination techniques, complex instruments, mathematical principles, scientific principles and references to analyze evidence.
+They determine class and individual characteristics.

-While most forensic scientists perform work in forensic laboratories or morgues, their work may also bring them to crime scenes outside the laboratory where they observe the scene and gather evidence.
+Most forensic scientists perform work in forensic laboratories or morgues.
+Their work may also bring them to crime scenes outside the laboratory where they observe the scene and gather evidence.
 Forensic scientists can work at local, state and federal law enforcement agencies and government, private laboratories, and hospitals.
-They may also serve as independent forensic science advisors.
+They may also serve as independent forensic science advisers.

 We may divide forensic scientists into three major groups: